 Nope!
 This is a dish that is best served as fresh as possible.
 You can make it a day ahead of time to let the flavors meld, but stay away from the freezer!

-I love a hot and creamy smoked salmon dip, but this cold smoked salmon dip is a totally different experience.
+I love a hot and creamy smoked salmon dip, but this smoked salmon dip is served chilled and is a totally different experience.
 It is light, refreshing, and the perfect spread for any occasion.

 I had even snacked on this cold salmon dip recipe for lunch when the kids were in school.
 Cold salmon spread hits the spot on days you want a lighter meal.

-I prefer to use togarashi, which is a Japenese seasoning.
-You will find this spice is seven spice blend that is a bold and zesty addition to many many dishes.
+I prefer to use togarashi, which is a Japanese seasoning.
+You will find this spice is seven-spice blend that is a bold and zesty addition to many many dishes.
 If you do not have any laying around, you can easily swap with cayenne.